Evangelical Lutheran Church in Northern Germany: Dioceses

 There are three dioceses (German: Sprengel).
 They consist of total 13 districts (German: Kirchenkreise).
 Each diocese is led by a bishop in the diocese (German:Bischof im Sprengel).

 Sprengel Schleswig und Holstein (Diocese of Schleswig and Holstein) covers the state of Schleswig-Holstein without some parts of Southern Holstein (larger urban zone of Hamburg), Lübeck and the Duchy of Lauenburg.
 The parishes in Nordschleswig (Danish: Nordslesvig) in Southern Denmark (Jutland) also belong to the Diocese of Schleswig and Holstein.
-Current bishop is Gothard Magaard.
-He got his see in Schleswig Cathedral.
+The current bishop is Gothard Magaard.
+He has his see in Schleswig Cathedral.